weatherlayers/deck.gl-particle/README.md

 ## Weather layers as a service

-Interested in integrating weather layers into your existing map application? <a href="mailto:zj@zakjan.cz">Get in touch for a private beta!</a>
+Interested in integrating weather layers into your existing map application? <a href="https://zakjan.cz">Get in touch for a private beta!</a>